ClickHouse/adsb.exposed/README.md

     LIMIT 100`;
 ```

 The report is calculated for flight numbers, aircraft types, registration (tail numbers), and owners.
-You can click on any item and it will apply filter to the main SQL query.
+You can click on any item and it will apply a filter to the main SQL query.
 For example, click on `A388` and it will show you a visualization for Airbus 380-800.

 As a bonus, if you move the cursor over an aircraft type, it will go to Wikipedia API and try to find a picture of this aircraft.
 It often finds something else on Wikipedia, though.